SAP/luigi/docs/navigation-configuration.md

 The image shows the elements of Luigi navigation:

-1. Top navigation, which displays the main navigation path.
+1. Top navigation which displays the main navigation path.
-2. Side navigation, which displays the defined applications.
+2. Side navigation which displays the defined applications.
-3. Main content window, which renders the micro frontend.
+3. Main content window which renders the micro frontend.

 ![Navigation layout](assets/navigation-structure.png)